 You may have contacts or influencers within the industry.
 You could see if it’s possible to reach out to them and ask if they can share your brand with their followers to get a wider reach.

 By now you should know the importance of having an online presence.
 These are just some marketing ideas for your beauty salon or aesthetic clinic.
-You may choose to focus most of your effort into one way, like social media.
+You may choose to focus most of your effort into one way, like social media or local SEO.
 However, for the biggest impact, it may be worth going for a combination of a few.

 Remember we at Tillison Consulting are experts in beauty marketing and would love to be a part of your success.
 So if you’re looking to maximise the success of your marketing efforts, drive appointments through your doors and fill your order books, get in touch with us today!